Juadebfm/JavaScript_For_Beginners/operatorsExercise.md

    8. !(4 > 3 && 10 < 12)
    9. !(4 > 3 && 10 > 12)
    10. !(4 === '4')
-   11. There is no 'on' in both dragon and python

 7. Use the Date object to do the following activities
    1. What is the year today?